NYP-RoboticsSG/LegoCar/README.md

 ## Updating and installing dependencies
-5. Ensure the time is correct on brick, factor in timezone by runnning `date` on SSH
-a.
-If time is not synced, run
+5. Ensure the time is correct on brick, factor in timezone by runnning `date` on SSH If time is not synced, run
 ```
 sudo service ntp stop
 sudo ntpd -gq